FormidableLabs/webpack-dashboard/README.md

 ### InspectPack and Node Environments

-Webpack Dashboard does additional analysis of individual module sizes, asset sizes, and any problems when your bundle is unminified and not in a production environment.
+Webpack Dashboard does additional analysis of individual module sizes (including minified + gzipped), asset sizes, and any problems when your bundle is unminified and not in a production environment.
 The Webpack Plugin automatically adds `pathinfo = true` to your configuration’s output object.
 Environments are defined through the `DefinePlugin` with `process.env["NODE_ENV"]` being `"production"`.
 Webpack Dashboard will produce a warning if a production configuration is run.

 #### Run it